Boron-terminated diamond (100) surfaces with promising structural and electronic properties†

-Boron (B) termination plays an important role in determining the surface properties of diamond (100) surface.
+Boron (B) termination plays an important role in determining the surface properties of the diamond (100) surface.
 A recent study [J. Mater.
 Chem.
-C 2019, 7, 9756] reported a stable surface structure with one B atom per carbon atom based on the high-symmetry adsorption sites having novel electron affinity (EA) property.
-In this work, using global structure prediction method and first-principle calculations, four kinds of B-diamond (100) surfaces with 0.5 monolayer (0.5 ML, one B atom per two carbon atoms), and 1 ML-α, 1 ML-β, and 1 ML-γ (one B atom per carbon atom with three types of configurations as α, β, and γ) coverages obtained are dynamically and thermally stable.
-The calculations reveal that B termination effectively modulates the EA of diamond (100) surface.
-The 0.5 ML coverage has a small positive EA of 0.24 eV, while the latter three 1 ML coverages with different configurations possess the negative EA of 1.27, 1.25, and 0.76 eV, respectively, due to the difference in charge accumulation and surface dipole moment.
-Moreover, the B-related surface states are introduced into the bandgap of bulk diamond, and the band dispersions of the surface states are small (large) in 0.5 ML and 1 ML-γ (1 ML-α and 1 ML-β) as a consequence of the different arrangements of B atoms and the bond lengths between B atoms on the surface.
-Our finding provides a theoretical guidance for the design and fabrication of B-diamond-based electronic devices.
+C, 2019, 7, 9756] reported a stable surface structure with one B atom per carbon atom based on high-symmetry adsorption sites having a negative electron affinity (EA) property.
+In this work, using the global structure prediction method and first-principle calculations, four kinds of B-diamond (100) surfaces with 0.5 monolayers (0.5 ML, one B atom per two carbon atoms), and 1 ML-α, 1 ML-β, and 1 ML-γ (one B atom per carbon atom with three types of configurations known as α, β, and γ) coverages obtained are dynamically and thermally stable.
+The calculations reveal that B termination effectively modulates the EA of the diamond (100) surface.
+The 0.5 ML coverage has a small positive EA of 0.24 eV, while the latter three 1 ML coverages with different configurations possess the negative EA of −1.27, −1.25, and −0.76 eV, respectively, due to the difference in charge accumulation and surface dipole moment.
+Moreover, the B-related surface states are introduced into the bandgap of the bulk diamond, and the band dispersions of the surface states are small (large) in 0.5 ML and 1 ML-γ (1 ML-α and 1 ML-β) as a consequence of the different arrangements of B atoms and the bond lengths between B atoms on the surface.
+Our finding provides theoretical guidance for the design and fabrication of B-diamond-based electronic devices.